Today I thought it was time for some newlywed advice, because thinking back, there are so many things I wish I knew before I got married.

 Once you’re married, that family will be a part of your life, whether you like it or not.
 So make an effort to be friendly and get along with them as much as possible.
 You don’t have to be best friends, but it is so much easier if you have goodwill between you.
 Often when you’re dating you live away from in-laws, so they don’t seem like a factor in your life.
 But that changes.
 So Skype with them now.
 Go with his sister out to get your nails done.
 Do a craft with your mother-in-law, or ask her to help you cook a turkey dinner.
 Reach out.
 Don’t wait for them to make the first move, and pout at home because they’re not.
 You make that first move and build that relationship.

-3. Great sex isn’t automatic–but that’s okay.
+3. Great sex isn’t automatic in the newlywed days–but that’s okay.
 You have decades to get it right!

 We start marriage with such “great sexpectations”.
 We figure it will be just like the movies, where it works perfectly and it’s always amazingly passionate.
 But it’s often not.